DonQueso89/BupIT/README.md

     * messaging system can operate fully independent from RDBMS (maybe use RabbitMQ or similar)
     * sort requirements by implementation phases
-    * Can we leverage the built-in auth system for Teachers and Students?
+    * Best way of leveraging User and hooking profiles into the builtin auth system.
+Check https://docs.djangoproject.com/en/2.2/topics/auth/customizing/#auth-custom-user

 ## Flows